 - juice from 1/2 lime

-- If you are using the gelatin, bloom in 2 tablespoons cold water in a medium size bowl.
+- If you are using the gelatin, bloom 1 1/2 teaspoons gelatin powder in 2 tablespoons cold water in a medium size bowl.
 Set aside.

 - Slice the passion fruits in half.
 Scoop the pulp out of the shell and put into a blender or food processor.
 Process the pulp to separate the pulp and seeds.
 Strain the pulp in a fine mesh strainer.
 If a lot of pulp is still stuck to the seeds, process them again with a little bit of water.
 Strain again.
 You should have about a 1/2 cup of juice.
 Add water if needed to get to a 1/2 cup.

-- Thoroughly whisk together the sugar and eggs in a medium saucepan.
-Add the passion fruit juice, lime juice and salt.
+- Thoroughly whisk together10 oz granulated sugar and 3 large eggs in a medium saucepan.
+Add the passion fruit juice, juice from 1/2 lime and ⅛ teaspoon table salt.

-- Place the butter on top of the bloomed gelatin.
+- Place 3 oz unsalted butter on top of the bloomed gelatin.
 Put a fine mesh sieve over the bowl and keep it near the stove.